 Growing Microgreens In A College Dorm Room

 Microgreens are simply the seedlings of plants that are harvested before they grow to maturity.
-Microgreens are packed with vitamins and minerals, and also have interesting flavors that you can enjoy.
+Microgreens are packed with vitamins and minerals, and they also have a range of interesting flavors that you can enjoy.

-You can eat both the leaves and stems of microgreens, adding them to salads or stir-fries, or just having them as a snack.
+You can eat both the leaves and stems of microgreens by adding them to salads or stir-fries.
+You can also just munch on them as a snack.
 The best part is that you can eat them raw, without cooking them at all!

-Some common seeds that you can grow microgreens from include:
+Some common seeds that you can grow into microgreens include: